IamNomadSauce/hm_backend/README.md

 - [x] If adding a new asset, make sure to have retrieve 30 days of candles.
 -------------------------------------------------------------------------
 - Backend
+- [ ] TradeBlock
+    - [ ] Client
+        - [x] Trade lines on chart
+        - [x] Send trade-block to backend
+        - [ ] Receive ok from back-end -> delete lines
+        - [ ] Delete trade-block
+        - [ ] Display trade-block and trades status
+    - [ ] Backend
+        - [ ] Receive trade-block and parse into TradeGroup
+        - [ ] Split trade-block into a block of trades with base_size, based on len(profit_targets)
+        - [ ] Write trades to db
+        - [ ] Trade loop for each trade in trade-block not completed
+            - [ ] Place entry order to exchange, assign group_id to order when created
+            - [ ] When entry filled -> place bracket order
+            - [ ] Update trade status when entry, stop, or profit target are filled.
+        - [ ] Add Trade-blocks to Exchange struct

     - [x] DB Create Tables if not exist
     - [x] Write Fills
     - [x] Write Current Orders